-The photographs and documentary film were recently on view at the HELMHAUS Museum in Zürich, Switzerland.
+This series of photographs, along with the feature documentary film SILA and the Gatekeepers of the Arctic, were on view at the HELMHAUS Museum in Zürich, Switzerland.
 HELMHAUS EXHIBIT